 Careers and graduate prospects

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Surrey Business School has an excellent track record of graduate employment.
+We have an excellent track record of graduate employment.
 Graduates over the last few years have secured roles such as:

 - HR Manager, Lloyds Banking Group

 - Training Administrator, Foodstuffs NZ

 Academic year structure

 The academic year is divided into two semesters of 15 weeks each.
 Each semester consists of a period of teaching, revision/directed learning and assessment.